-The web is a rarely encountered, and probably underdiagnosed entity.
-It is a shelf-like protrusion of what is likely connective / fibrous tissue into the vessel lumen — typically the very proximal internal carotid artery, at the bulb.
+The Web is a shelf-like protrusion of what is likely connective / fibrous tissue into the vessel lumen — typically the very proximal internal carotid artery, at the bulb.
 Some feel this to be a variant of Fibromuscular Dysplasia.
 Most seem to be asymptomatic.
 A spectrum exists, of course, from small to prominent webs.
 The latter cause progressively greater stasis of blood flow beyond the web, like a dam.
 Cases of embolic stroke with no other identifiable risk factor are felt to be due to clot formation at the site of stasis, with secondary embolization.
 The author believes in this theory.
 The reason for so many adjectives of uncertainty here is that worldwide experience is quite limited.
 There is an opinion that antiplatelets do not offer much protection, as the underlying cause is stasis — a la. atrial fibrillation.
 Some practitioners will stent cases presenting with recurrent stroke despite medical management.
 Randomized, controlled, etc. data is nonexistent, but this treatment seems to make sense.

 This young patient presented with Expressive (Broca’s) aphasia